Maximus (comics): Fictional character biography

-Silent War

 During the 2007 miniseries Silent War, Maximus again plots his revenge, taunting Black Bolt from his prison and trying to sway a distressed Medusa on his side.
 He manages to convince Medusa to try to have Luna help "cure" him, only for Luna to realize too late that the "cure" instead allows Maximus to gain control over all the other Inhumans.
 After the enhanced Marines managed to destroy Attilan, Maximus usurps the throne of the Inhumans from Black Bolt, taking Medusa as his queen, and announcing a new plan to conquer Earth.

-"Secret Invasion"

 During the 2008 "Secret Invasion" storyline, Maximus was initially indifferent to the threat of the Skrulls.
 When it was discovered that Ahura was a Skrull in disguise, however, Maximus defeated it.

-"War of Kings"

-In the 2009 "War of Kings", storyline Black Bolt has retaken the throne of the Inhumans.
+In the 2009 "War of Kings" storyline, Black Bolt retakes the throne of the Inhumans.
 Maximus is still free and serves as Black Bolt's science advisor, devising war machines for the Kree to use against their adversaries, the Shi'ar.
 After Black Bolt's vanishing, during a time when the ruling of the various empires is up for dispute, Maximus is seen under the close supervision of Gorgon.
 His desires for something, anything to rule, are swiftly dismissed.

-"Death of the Inhumans"

-In the pages of "Death of the Inhumans," Maximus is at New Arctilan when the Kree begin their campaign to get the Inhumans to join them or die.
-The Super-Inhuman Vox and the Kree with him are on New Arctilan and began murdering every Inhuman they come across, old or new.
-Armed with all of the Inhumans’ abilities and no humanity, Vox easily cuts his prey down with his powers or his literal energy scythe.
-Even Maximus cannot defeat Vox as he quickly losing an arm for even making the attempt.
-Pretty soon, Lockjaw arrived and stood up with Maximus to attempt to stop Vox on their own but things did not go so well and Vox fired an enormous blast, ripping a hole in both of them.
-It was later revealed that the Kree took his body and placed it in a Vox costume where he was brainwashed to serve the Kree.
-When Beta Ray Bill took down Vox during his confrontation with Black Bolt, it broke the brainwashing on Maximus as something on Vox's costume teleported her away while also killing Maximus.
+In the "Death of the Inhumans" event, Maximus is brainwashed into serving the Kree as the alleged Super-Inhuman Vox before being killed when his Vox costume malfunctions and teleports him away.

+In Imperial (2025), Maximus is revealed to be alive and working with the Grandmaster.
+When Grandmaster meets with Maximus on the planet Kal Lak'Thunn, they discuss a recent incident where Skrulls allied with Grandmaster poisoned several galactic royals.
+Maximus informs him of another key player as Black Bolt arrives with Lockjaw.
+After Black Bolt defeats Grandmaster, he leaves with Maximus and Lockjaw to restore the Inhuman Empire.